hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ---

-<h2 id="AboutMe">About Me</h2>
+<h2 id="about">About Me</h2>

-I have a background in biomedical engineering and scientific software, with experience in microscopy systems, automation, and computational research workflows.
+I have a background in biomedical engineering and scientific software, with experience across microscopy systems, automation, and computational research workflows.
 My work sits at the interface of software engineering, experimental instrumentation, and scientific data analysis.

 [Read more →](mds/AboutMe.html)

 ---

 <h2 id="contact">Contact</h2>

+If you are building or upgrading a scientific instrument, automating an experimental workflow, or need more reliable research software, feel free to get in touch.

 LinkedIn: [linkedin.com/in/hugo-mvs-sebastiao](https://www.linkedin.com/in/hugo-mvs-sebastiao)